danBhentschel/techio-practical-linq/markdowns/07_MethodsExtractAValue/first_last_single.md

 ### Single() method
 `Single()` is an interesting method.
 You call it when you are expecting that there is only a single element in the sequence.
 If there is more than one element, then `Single()` will throw an exception.

-With this in mind, what do you think this will do?
+With this in mind, what do you think this would do?

 ```csharp
 List<double> doubles = new List<double> { 2.0, 2.1, 2.2, 2.3 };